testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 * Utilize fake or virtual collaborators to simulate certain behaviors
 * Utilize an assertion library
 * Utilize a local or virtual resources
-* Utilize a code coverage tool
+* Utilize a code coverage analyzer
-* Utilize a mutation testing tool
+* Utilize a mutation analyzer